 A primary aspect of cancer cells is that they are extremely adaptive and evolve quickly.
 This is mainly due to the constant mutations explained above.
 Think about evolution through natural selection and speed that up hundreds of times.
 One adaptation is called reversible adaptive plasticity (RAP).

 This means that cancer cells have the ability to switch growth patterns between proliferation anchorage-dependent (meaning the cells have to adhere somewhere to proliferate) or slow-growing independent anchorage (meaning they don’t need to adhere to divide).
-Anchorage dependent cells are more sensitive to chemotherapy where anchorage-independent cells are less sensitive or completely resistant.
-When chemo is introduced to the body it can trigger this RAP response to allow cancer cells to become more resistant.
+Anchorage-dependent cells are more sensitive to chemotherapy, whereas anchorage-independent cells are less sensitive or completely resistant.
+When chemo is introduced to the body, it can trigger this RAP response to allow cancer cells to become more resistant.

 The second characteristic is called stress-induced dormancy.
 This is also known as transient growth arrest, meaning cells can enter a stage of dormancy to survive hostile environments.
 Cellular dormancy is caused by angiogenic or immunogenic factors that have direct growth inhibitory effects on tumor cells.
 By entering a state of dormancy, tumor cells temporarily stop replicating and therefore are no longer targets of chemotherapy.

-All this changing and adapting means that cancer you treat today may be different than cancer you treat in two weeks from now.
+All this changing and adapting means that cancer you treat today may be different from the cancer you treat two weeks from now.
 It may have taken the stressful environment induced by chemotherapy and evolved to better evade being killed by the second round of chemotherapy.